dtcooper/python-dispmanx/docs/index.md

 # Welcome to Python DispmanX

-Hello and welcome to the documentation for Python DispmanX, a pure Python[^1] package for interacting with the Raspberry Pi's DispmanX low-level video API.
+Hello and welcome to the documentation for Python DispmanX, a pure Python[^1] package for interacting with the Raspberry Pi's low-level video API.
 My hope is that you find it useful for creating all sorts of different apps, widgets, and graphical overlays for your Pi.
-I hope you has as much using it as I did writing it!
+I hope you have as much using it as I did writing it!

 ## Quickstart

-Follow the steps to install the [DispmanX package][dispmanx-pypi] and run your first small program following the steps below.
+Follow the steps below to install the [DispmanX package][dispmanx-pypi] and run your first program using this library!

 ### Installation

 !!! note "Installation"

-    To install the [dispmanx package][dispmanx-pypi] from the [Python Package Index (PyPI)][pypi], type the following at the command line,
+    To install the [DispmanX package][dispmanx-pypi] from the [Python Package Index (PyPI)][pypi], type the following at the command line,

     === "With NumPy support"
         ```bash
-        # Install dispmanx with optional (and recommended) NumPy support
+        # Install DispmanX with optional (and recommended) NumPy support
         pip install dispmanx[numpy]
         ```
     === "From source with NumPy"